Charlie Angus: Federal politics

-Angus entered federal politics in the 2004 election as the successful New Democratic Party candidate in the Ontario riding of Timmins—James Bay, winning election to the House of Commons of Canada by less than 600 votes.
+Angus entered federal politics in the 2004 election as the successful New Democratic Party candidate in the Ontario riding of Timmins—James Bay, winning election to the House of Commons of Canada by fewer than 600 votes.
 He was re-elected in the 2006 federal election with an outright majority, over six thousand votes ahead of Liberal challenger Robert Riopelle.
-Angus was the NDP parliamentary critic for Canadian Heritage from 2004 to 2007, and was additionally critic for agriculture from 2004 to 2006.
+Angus was the NDP critic for Canadian heritage from 2004 to 2007, and was additionally critic for agriculture from 2004 to 2006.

-In 2005, his parish priest, Father John Lemire confronted him, and threatened to deny him Holy Communion if he voted with the government and his party to legalize same-sex marriage by Act of Parliament.
+In 2005, Angus's parish priest, Father John Lemire, confronted him and threatened to deny him Holy Communion if he voted with the government and his party to legalize same-sex marriage.
 Angus stood his ground and was denied communion.
-Angus' treatment provoked widespread public reaction both from those who supported the church's stance, and those who supported Angus.
+Angus's treatment provoked widespread public reaction both from those who supported the church's stance and those who supported Angus.
+Some Catholic MPs were in the latter group, arguing that the Church was selective in its exclusion of practising Catholic MPs from its activities.
+Angus and fellow NDP MP Joe Comartin were the only two Catholic MPs who supported same-sex marriage but were excluded.

-He has worked extensively on community development projects with Canada's First Nations, working as a negotiator and consultant for the Algonquin Nation of Quebec.
-He also played a prominent role in calling national attention to the Kashechewan crisis of 2005.

-In 2007 he became the critic for Public Works and Treasury Board, as well as the NDP spokesman for digital issues such as copyright and internet neutrality.
+In 2007, he became the NDP critic for Public Works and Treasury Board, as well as the NDP spokesman for digital issues such as copyright and internet neutrality.

 In 2006, after he had served just two years as a Member of Parliament, the Toronto Star selected Angus as one of the ten most effective opposition MPs.
 He also won "Best Constituent Representative" at the 2007 Maclean's Parliamentarian of the Year Awards.
-Angus was re-elected in the federal elections of both 2008 and the 2011.
-Angus also served as the party's spokesman on privacy, ethics and government accountability.
+Angus was re-elected in the federal elections of both 2008 and 2011.
+Angus also served as the party's spokesperson on privacy, ethics, and government accountability.
 Angus voted against a bill to abolish the Canadian Firearms Registry in September 2010.
 Although the registry is unpopular with many of his constituents, Angus voted against its abolition based on supportive studies provided by police.
 He subsequently introduced a private member's bill to reform the registry.